F3 Analysis is an award-winning solution from Sagacious IP for Patent Portfolio Optimization.

 The concept of F3 Analysis originated with the intention of maximizing value from the patent portfolio of an organization.
 The patent portfolio analyzed using this Analysis can provide various benefits for the organization’s business.
 It helps an organization to gain insights into its patent portfolio by giving an accurate picture of its invaluable, prospective, and dispensable patent assets.
-This helps the organization to take the decisions regarding the patents worth maintaining, the ones meant to be sold out or out licensed and the ones to be dispensed.
-Timely analysis of patent portfolio provided by F3 Analysis can provide huge value to businesses.
+This helps the organization to make the decisions regarding the patents worth maintaining, the ones meant to be sold out or out licensed and the ones to be dispensed.
+Timely analysis of patent portfolios provided by F3 Analysis can provide huge value to businesses.
 The F3 Analysis model is currently deployed in U.S., European, Japanese, Korean, and Chinese companies with over 100,000 patents across the globe.

 The basic methodology for F3 Analysis :

 Once a patent is categorized as Fundamental, Future, or Fringe you can choose a corresponding action in order to generate value out of those patents, and also give an indication of the strength of the patent portfolio.
 Generally, more the number of fundamental patents, stronger would be the patent portfolio.